ngocsangyem/device-detect-vanilla/README.md

   </a>
 </p>

-> A small plugin for device detect
+> A small plugin for device detect base on react-device-detect

 ### 🏠 [Homepage](https://github.com/ngocsangyem/device-detect-vanilla#readme)